 2.7.1 Cell vibility assay

 In vitro analysis was conducted to evaluate the cytocompatibility of WPI-γ-PGA hydrogel samples using DPSCs.
 Cytocompatibility was assessed on days 3 and 5 in culture using the AlamarBlue™ assay (Figure 7a).
-On day 3, a decrease in cell viability was observed across all γ-PGA-containing scaffolds com-pared to the WPI control.
+On day 3, a decrease in cell viability was observed across all γ-PGA-containing scaffolds compared to the WPI control.
 For the γ-PGA 10 kDa variant, the most pronounced decrease in absorbance values was observed at the 7.5% concentration.
 By day 5, all concentrations exhibited an increase in absorbance values, with no statistically significant differences compared to the WPI control.

 A similar trend was noted for the γ-PGA 700 kDa variant, where absorbance values initially decreased as the concentration increased compared to WPI control.
 However, by day 5, the highest absorbance values were observed for the scaffold with the highest γ-PGA concentration, although no significant differences were noted.

 For the γ-PGA 1100 kDa variant, the absorbance values followed a similar pattern, but overall levels were lower than those of the previous two compositions.
 The most significant difference was observed at the 10% concentration, which had the lowest absorbance values compared to the WPI control.
-By day 5, most concentrations showed an in-crease in absorbance, with the exception of the 7.5% concentration.
-Similar cell viability data at an early examined time period have been previously reported on WPI-γ-PGA with a molecular weight of γ-PGA being 440 kDa as previous discussed in [28]
+By day 5, most concentrations showed an increase in absorbance, with the exception of the 7.5% concentration.
+Similar cell viability data at an early examined time period have been previously reported on WPI-γ-PGA hydrogels with a molecular weight of γ-PGA being 440 kDa as previously discussed in [28]

-Notably, reduced cell viability was observed specific γ-PGA-WPI hydrogel compositions on day 3, particularly in the 10 kDa γ-PGA at 7.5% and 1100 kDa γ-PGA at 10% sample groups.
+Notably, reduced cell viability was observed for specific γ-PGA-WPI hydrogel compositions on day 3, particularly in the 10 kDa γ-PGA at 7.5% and 1100 kDa γ-PGA at 10% sample groups.
 A possible explanation for the lower viability with 10 kDa γ-PGA may be its higher solubility, which can lead to the release of free carboxyl groups and local acidification, transiently affecting cellular metabolism and adhesion.
 In contrast, the reduced viability observed in the 1100 kDa γ-PGA group at high concentration may result from an increased matrix density and reduced porosity, which may impair nutrient and oxygen diffusion.
 These findings highlight a correlation between γ-PGA molecular weight, its concentration, and cell viability, suggesting that scaffold composition should be optimized to maintain biological compatibility while achieving the desired structural and physicochemical properties.

 2.7.2.
 Cell adhesion and morphology